-Protect.
-Employers are required to ensure that employees will be protected from exposures to pesticides.
-Employers must take measures that applications do not expose unprotected workers during applications.
+Employers are required to ensure that employees will be protected from exposure to pesticides.
+Employers must take measures so that applications do not expose unprotected workers during applications.
 The Revised WPS has requirements for restricting access around application equipment in a defined area called the "Application Exclusion Zone" surrounding applications in progress.
-Employers must also provide personal protective equipment (PPE) to handlers, and early entry workers per the pesticide label (see sections D 5.2 and 5.3).
+Employers must also provide personal protective equipment (PPE) to handlers, and early entry workers per the pesticide label (see section D 5.2).